 Tasks make up the individual pieces of work that need to be done in order to produce each deliverable.

-We’ll go into much more detail about task management in Part 2 of this guide.
+We'll go into much more detail about task management in the next section of this guide.
 For now, you just need to know that every piece of work completed in a project will need to be tied to a task.

 Whether determining an objective, deliverable, or task, it's best to follow the SMART model for any kind of goal creation.